Who should be in charge of our office fit out?

 on the project.
 All of them wanting to keep you informed and up to speed on the issues they are solving and the opportunities they are looking

-• An understanding of the process – staying ahead of the game and knowing what is waiting for you around the next corner is key.
+to take advantage of for you. - An understanding of the process – staying ahead of the game and knowing what is waiting for you around the next corner is key.
 It keeps you

-• Comfort with authority and responsibility – your person of choice is going to want to keep things moving at a pace that will allow you to
+proactive, and well-placed to deal efficiently with any unexpected circumstances. - Comfort with authority and responsibility – your person of choice is going to want to keep things moving at a pace that will allow you to

 maintain business as usual.
 This means that when contacts from the design and construction company are looking for approvals, within reason, your